SEEKING THE EVERLASTING GOSPEL

 So, with that, I'll speak separately on each throughout this book until we form the base picture of where I'm going with all of my thoughts.
 Therefore, let's begin with lucifer . . .
 We first encounter the word/name lucifer in the book of Isaiah.
 In fact, it's found only once in the entire Bible – the Protestant Bible, anyway, such as the King James Version.
 So, in this passage, we'll have to see why many scholars connect lucifer with the devil.

 How art thou fallen from heaven, O Lucifer, son of the morning! how art thou cut down to the ground, which didst weaken the nations!
 For thou hast said in thine heart, I will ascend into heaven, I will exalt my throne above the stars of God: I will sit also upon the mount of the congregation, in the sides of the north: I will ascend above the heights of the clouds; I will be like the most High.
-Yet thou shalt be brought down to hell, to the sides of the pit.*8
+Yet thou shalt be brought down to hell, to the sides of the pit.*9

 At first, and with this small set of scripture, it may not be too difficult for us to see why a lot of scholars associate lucifer with the devil and satan.
 But, that's only at first.
 When we begin to dig just a tad bit deeper, we can see that holding onto that belief gets harder to do.
 In fact, if we climb just a few scriptures above these, to verse 4 in the very same chapter of Isaiah, something strange occurs.
-That is, we can see that this message, to lucifer, was actually addressed to an earthen king of BC times – the king of Babylon.
-And, not only so, but it's addressed to him in a proverb . . .
+That is, we can see that this message, to lucifer, was actually addressed to an earthen king of BC times – the king of Babylon.*10 And, not only so, but it's addressed to him in a proverb . . .
 What does that even mean, a proverb? . . .
-Knowing what a proverb is will actually unlock the key of this mystery for us:
+Knowing what a proverb is may actually help unlock the key of this mystery for us:

 That thou shalt take up this proverb against the king of Babylon...